 On 7 August 2019, the Company entered into a deed to provide a guarantee in the aggregate of the principal amount of S\$150,744,796 and any interest, commission, fees and expenses accrued thereon, to secure loan facilities in relation to a residential redevelopment project located at 173 Chin Swee Road, Singapore (the "Landmark Development").
 This amount represents 39.2% of the total liabilities of the underlying Development SPV under a facility agreement in the underlying Development SPV.
-In terms of the above, the Company, acting as the sponsor of the ZACD (Development2) Ltd. (the "Landmark Fund"), by way of indirectly holding the nominal share capital of the corporate entity of the Landmark Fund, is required by the security agent to provide the guarantee for the loan facilities which will be applied towards the payments of the Landmark Development.
+In terms of the above, the Company, acting as the sponsor of the ZACD (Development2) Ltd. (the "Landmark Fund"), by way of indirectly holding the nominal share capital of the corporate entity of the Landmark Fund, is required by the security agent to provide the guarantee for the loan facilities which will be applied towards the payments of the purchase price, differential premium, construction cost and related development costs of the Landmark Development.
 Landmark Fund is managed by ZACD Capital Pte.
 Ltd. which acts as its fund manager.